click for accessibility tool

 Country park

-Our section 106 agreement, which forms part of our planning permission, includes provisions relating to the service charge arrangements to be put in place for the long term funding of the Country Park.
-Any funding shortfall must be covered by SEGRO.
+Our section 106 agreement, which forms part of our planning permission, includes provisions relating to the service charge arrangements to be put in place for the long-term funding of the Country Park.

-More information about the country park plans can be found here
+More information about the country park plans will be released soon.

 Hedges Farm